cdelorme/csideanime.com/docs/design/source-code.md

 - index.html
 - css/main.css
-- js/main/js
+- js/main.js

-_Ideally we would want a source map for production errors, but for the start we may just use the code without minification._  For development and testing we want the separate and fully spaced versions of these files, and a utility to merge them.
+_Ideally we would want a source map for production error handling, but for the start we may just use the code without minification._  For development and testing we want the separate files with appropriate code formatting.

 The basic index.html page may contain a skeletal layout, plus some hard-coded elements like the default menu, login form, static footer, and header.
-Most of this content should be able to be rebuilt using javascript once the requests begin.
+Anything dynamic may be rebuilt on-demand by javascript.

+_In the future a completely static version of the site may be built as well._

 **Any and all media should be loaded from our CDN and not hosted by Digital Ocean.**